- Come to Concerts

 Elgar | Serenade for Strings in E Minor

-The appetizer for this delectable program is English composer Sir Edward Elgar’s poignant and romantic Serenade for Strings.
-Our own wonderful pianist, Paul Carlson, offers up one of the most beloved Russian piano concertos of all time for the next course: Tchaikovsky’s Piano Concerto No. 1 features high drama and soaring melodies, ingredients Tchaikovsky uses well.
-Mendelssohn’s boisterous “Italian” Symphony No. 4 imparts the final flavor of the evening, balancing out this very European presentation for the senses.
+Mendelssohn’s boisterous “Italian” Symphony No. 4 kicks off the evening, followed by English composer Sir Edward Elgar’s poignant and romantic Serenade for Strings.
+Our own wonderful pianist, Paul Carlson, offers up one of the most beloved Russian piano concertos of all time for the final course: Tchaikovsky’s Piano Concerto No. 1 features high drama and soaring melodies, ingredients Tchaikovsky uses well.

 June 13, 2015 | Saturday, 7 p.m.